Homi100/micronode/README.md

    - Enable the Kubernetes Cluster API before creating a cluster.

 ### Set Up GCP Terminal
+#### Install GCloud terminal for your ease or you can go with the GCP terminal

+connect your GCP account
 ```bash
 # Install GCloud Terminal
 gcloud auth login